xfli376/QM/README.md

-# lecture
+# QM
-The lectures that I 'm teaching
+The Latex files for QM2024 lecture